moshdev2213/NoteBot/README.md

 ```
 👩‍🎓 You: What is Docker?
-🤖 Bot: Gemini Flash is optimized for speed and low latency, making it ideal for real-time chatbots, while Pro offers more advanced capabilities at the cost of performance.
+🤖 Bot: Docker is a container engine that packages and runs applications in loosely isolated environments.
+It provides tooling and a platform to manage the lifecycle of containers, allowing developers to develop, distribute, test, and deploy applications as containers.
+Docker as a concept can refer to a company, product, platform, CLI tool, or computer program.
+.

 👩‍🎓 You: What is Kubernetes?
-🤖 Bot: The notes are broken into 1000-character chunks, embedded using Google's embedding-001 model, and stored in Chroma for efficient retrieval.
+🤖 Bot: Kubernetes (k8s) is an open-source platform for automating deployment,

 ```

 ---